BarbyKelly/project-5/README.md

 - Test out purchasing products (no real transactions)
 - Sign Up and Sign In, to access User Account and Order History
 - Check out 'How To...?" videos with art lessons by selected YouTubers
-- Subscribe up to a Newsletter(no actual Newsletters sent)
+- Subscribe to a Newsletter (no actual Newsletters sent)
 - Submit a Contact form

 **Responsiveness** test results created with [Canva.com](https://www.canva.com/mockups/collection/):